 - Exclusions in above prices:

-Deposit $400 to get your $360 non-refundable permit in your name – details later in Tips.
+Deposit $600 to get your $400 non-refundable permit now in your name! – Details later in Tips.

 Group Air: It is too early to price out-group air.
-This will be offered as we get closer.
-We will present a group air option 10 months prior in the tab labeled Trip Tips.
+This may be offered as we get closer.
+We will present a group air option 9 months prior.

 Skylodge has three totally transparent capsules suites and a dining room/kitchen 400 m above the valley floor.
 Getting to your bed has never been such a fun adventure.
 Our past groups loved it.
 After a 2-hour climb up the mountain, you’ll enjoy gourmet meals in a circular, glass dining room pod and then enjoy a good night’s sleep under the stars in your sleeping capsule (complete with its own private bathroom.)

 INCLUDES: Private transportation from / to hotel in Cusco or Sacred Valley, Guides, Team Via Ferrata (harness, helmet, set via ferrata and gloves), Zip-line equipment (harness, helmet, zip-line set and gloves), Dinner and a bottle of wine, Breakfast

 (Video is from our last group and has no sound to avoid copyright issues.)

 MAY 31 You will leave your hotel in Cusco to head to Pachar, the starting point of your activity.
 There, you will receive a brief safety talk, as well as the designated equipment for the day’s activities.
 You will ascend by zip-line or Via Ferrata 2-hours as you choose- until you reach the Skylodge Adventure Suites.
 Upon arrival, you will be welcomed with a cup of coffee or tea.
 You will learn a little more about the lodge’s operation before heading to dinner.